 The College enjoys an outstanding reputation both nationally and internationally for the excellence and variety of its music.

-Music plays a prominent and central part in school life and pupils may opt to take Music at AS/A Level (OCR).
+Music plays a prominent and central part in school life and pupils may opt to take Music at A Level (AQA).
 There is currently one set in each of the Sixth Form years.
 Within these lessons pupils will study a broad range of musical genres and enjoy full use of the excellent teaching facilities.

-At the heart of the department is the Recital Room (seating up to 150) used for teaching and concerts, surrounding which is a Music ICT Suite, a 24 station keyboard suite, four smaller study/teaching rooms, six further practice rooms (each with a piano/clavinova), and a large store room with lockers for pupils to use.
-The Department also has its own Gamelan, Samba kit, and set of African Drums for use across all years both within the curriculum and extra-curricular timetable.
+The Music Department houses a Recital Room (seating up to 100) and a large classroom equipped with 24 PCs running Sibelius, Cubase and Audacity as well as access to 24 keyboards and a class-set of iPads.
+There are several small study/teaching rooms, several practice rooms (each with a piano/clavinova) and store rooms with lockers for pupils to store their instruments.
+The Department also has its own Gamelan, Samba Kit, set of African Drums, Roland digital harpsichord. for use across all years both within the curriculum and extra-curricular timetable.

-The Music Department comprises three full time staff, twenty four visiting teachers and a part-time Music Administrator.
-Over 350 pupils take individual instrumental / voice lessons each week and the St George’s College provides opportunities for all of them to perform throughout the year.
-There are several choirs at the College, a Symphony Orchestra, Sinfonietta, Camerata, Concert Band, Jazz and Big Bands, and numerous other chamber and rock groups.
+The Music Department comprises three full time staff, twenty-four visiting teachers and a part-time Music Administrator.
+Students take individual instrumental / voice lessons each week and St George’s College provides opportunities for all of them to perform throughout the year.
+There are several choirs at the College, a Symphony Orchestra, String Camerata, Concert Band, and numerous other chamber and rock groups.

-The choir has sung services and concerts at prestigious venues including Westminster Cathedral, The Chapel Royal at Windsor Castle, the Barbican, Royal Albert Hall, and St Martins in the Fields, and future plans include a performance of The Ceremony of Carols by Britten, Elijah by Mendelssohn, and Bernstein’s Chichester Psalms.
-The choirs have made two highly acclaimed cds, ‘I am the day’ and ‘In corde meo’ and a third disc of instrumental and choral music from the College was released in 2012.
-The College musicians have toured extensively within Europe and North America and the Chamber Choir has enjoyed recent national success wining both the BBC Songs of Praise Senior School Choir of the Year and Barnardo’s National Choir competitions 2012-2013.
+The choir has sung services and concerts at prestigious venues including Westminster Cathedral, The Chapel Royal at Windsor Castle, the Barbican, Royal Albert Hall, and St Martins in the Fields.
+The College musicians have toured extensively within Europe and North America and the Chamber Choir has enjoyed national success winning both the BBC Songs of Praise Senior School Choir of the Year and Barnardo’s National Choir competitions.
 Since then the choir has gone to enjoy a busy calendar of BBC television and radio appearances.